dust39/FFL_Project_Data2/README.md

 1. Clone my repository
 2. Navigate to the directory where your virtual environment will be created
     1. Create your virtual environment
     2. Install the required packages using my generated requirements.txt.
-I created requirements.txt on a windows machine.
+I created requirements.txt on a windows machine and in standard python.
-    <>For those on other Operating Systems I created a pared down version named requirements_multi_OS.txt
+    <>For those on other Operating Systems or Anaconda the only libraries/packages/modules that I used were: Pandas, Matplotlib, and ipython/ipykernel for the Jupyter portion.
 3. Run main.py from your command prompt:
-    1. Create list here
-        1. Create sublist here
+    1. Nothing else is required from the user.
+        - The script will iterate over 50 CSV files that contain yearly fantasy football scores.
+As noted above: The script will then concatenate all 50 CSV files into one large data frame, add a year column, and filter out unwanted data.
+Finally the script will output one main CSV file.
+This large master CSV file (named "Appended_FFL_data.CSV") will be used to create visualizations and analyze the fantasy football data.
+4. I also created a Juptyer Notebook with markdown to explain each block of my code for documentation.
+    - The user will be able to run this Jupyter notebook if the user has created a virutal environment using my requirements.txt file, which is included in the repository.

 **Thats it!
 Now on to how I met my project requirements below.**